Choose your HVAC wisely! This guide will take you through the pros and cons of heat pumps and traditional AC.

 Both heat pumps and AC run on electricity—and both appliances work to keep your whole home cool by removing heat and humidity from inside your home and transferring it back outside.

 But a traditional central air conditioner can do only one job and usually requires ductwork for central AC, while a heat pump can do several, all in one appliance.
 And not only does a heat pump do all of these jobs excellently, but it also can condition your home evenly with comfy, continuously fresh airflow—without ductwork installed.

 In fact, a heat pump does more than cool your home.
 It’s also a dehumidifier, air filter, and a whole-home heating system—all in one.

 A heat pump can replace all the other HVAC equipment you have.
-(Check out the video below for a quick explainer.)
+(Including those tired-out window AC units.
+Check out the video below for a quick explainer.)